BenjaGross/BenjaGross.github.io/source/_posts/2016-02-22-about-trie-ing-part-2.markdown

 title: "About Trie-ing (part 2)"
 date: 2016-02-22 14:36:01 -0500
 comments: true
-categories:
+categories: data structures, trie, tree
 ---
 ##Implementing a Trie in Ruby

 In my last post I talked about benefits, reasons, and potential negatives about using a trie, a data type that is great to use for matching string patterns.
 For this post I will talk about how to implement a trie in Ruby.

-#### Setting Up
+#### The Groundwork
-The first thing I want to do when I'm going to build my trie is set up a `Trie` class that will initialize with a hash containing the type of nested hash structure I want my trie to have.
-Since this is the actual data structure of my trie I will call this instance variable `tree`
+The first thing we want to do to build this trie is set up a `Trie` class that can initialize with a specialized nested hash.
+Since this will the actual data structure of the trie we can call it `tree`

 ```ruby
 class Trie